Objects

 An employee has a gross salary of € 5,212.00 per month.
 Selling 120 holiday hours gives this employee € 5,212 : 165 x 120 x 1.1633 = € 4,409.54 gross, or around € 2,116.00 net.

-Object 3 - (Additional) commuter allowance and bicycle
+Object 3 - Commuting allowance

 The rule employed by the Tax Authority indicates that one should make the calculation with 214 workable days per year (42.8 weeks).
 In order to calculate the tax free allowance, you can use the calculation rule in the example below.